-Charge contrast.
-This is the optimal regime, in which the tip and sample interact without one modifying the magnetic configuration of the other, e.g. when imaging a magnetic hard disc or recording tape with a tip of standard coercivity (Fig. 20).
+This is the optimal regime, in which the tip and sample interact without one modifying the magnetic configuration of the other, for example, when imaging a magnetic hard disc or recording tape with a tip of standard coercivity (Figure 20).
 The contrast can be understood using a magnetic charge model, where the magnetic force felt by the tip at a given location can be repulsive (bright) or attractive (dark) according to the relative polarities of tip magnetization and sample stray field.